rezo1abid/Introduction-to-Python/README.md

 # Introduction-to-Python
-A documentation of python learning journey.
+A documentation of python learning journey in DataCamp.